cbarrick/ewc-pathology/README.md

 Runs an experiment.

 Tasks are specified with either a plus (+) or a minus (-) followed by the name of a dataset.
-Tasks begining with a plus fit the model to the dataset, while tasks begining with a minus test the model against a dataset.
+Tasks beginning with a plus fit the model to the dataset, while tasks beginning with a minus test the model against a dataset.

 For example, the default task list of `+nuclei -nuclei` will first fit the model to the nuclei dataset, then test against against the nuclei dataset.